circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 2. Set the payment_id field to be unique within idealDetail userrecords:
 	- Go to Systeem > [Systeemconfiguratie] Recordtypen > 'iDEAL transacties' and click the 'Fields' tab.
 Open the paymentId field and check its 'Uniek' property.

+3. Set the payment_id profilefield to be unique:
+	- Go to Systeem > [Gebruikers configuratie] Profielvelden > 'Payment id'.
+Check its 'Uniek' property.

 ## Deployment Tasks for release 1.2.0
 1. Add a field to the alternativePaymentValidation Operation:
 	- Go to Systeem > [Operaties] Operaties > 'Validatie afwijkende betaalmethode'.
 Click the tab 'Formuliervelden' > 'Toevoegen'.
 Fill in the form for creating a new form field: